catseye/The-Dossier/article/Recollected Games.md

 in which bombing the enemy's fuel tanks somehow results in you having *more* fuel.
 This game mechanic would certainly be ridiculed as a "lack of realism" if this game were written today.
-But the fact is that it keeps the game moving.
+But the fact is, suspension of disbelief is suspension of disbelief, and it keeps the game moving.

 ### Cloak & Dagger